NYU-robot-learning/ml-class/docusaurus/docs/logistics.md

 ## Course Overview
 As data and computational resources become ever more abundant, the ability to leverage both to gain insights take on an increasingly important role in our civilization.
 “Machine Learning” is an umbrella term for the algorithms, tools and approaches that promise to harness data in such a way.
 This class is a survey course intended to give an overview of all major flavors of Machine Learning.
 Importantly, we will place a particular emphasis on understanding the key algorithms employed in different subfields of Machine Learning, instead of treating them as a black box.
 Overall, the goal of this course is to enable students to become comfortable with the material to a point where they can pursue the study of more advanced topics in Machine Learning as well as employing Machine Learning methods to solve scientific and applied problems.
 In other words, the purpose of this class is to find out if Machine Learning is for you or not - and if it is, to enable you to pursue it further with confidence and competence.

-### Target Audience
-This course is aimed at 3rd or 4th year undergraduate students in computer science.
+This class is modeled on previous offerings from Spring 2022 and Fall 2021.
+Building on the tradition of these previous offerings, this version of the class will place a larger emphasis on practical, hands-on experience in building ML algorithms.
+To broaden the scope of this offering, we are also adding lectures on self-supervised learning and reinforcement learning.

 ## Prerequisites
 A strong foundation in **linear algebra, vector calculus, and introductory probability (standard probability distributions, continuous and discrete variables, expectations, and conditional expectation)**.
-Mathematical maturity and comfort with coding algorithms is required.
+Comfort with coding in Python is required.

 Required
 * Data Structures (CSCI-UA.102)